 Iris said: “Joe told me about The Big Lunch and it sounded like something everyone would enjoy.
 We could thank volunteers who support the foodbank and bring the local community together over food and it turned out so much better than we could have expected.”

 Under sunny skies, with bunting flapping, the event was a huge success.
 Volunteers of the foodbank, the church members and the local food bank users were all invited to the nearby local park to share friendship, food and to have fun at their Big Lunch picnic.

-Joe said: “It was a beautiful day and we had a great spread so everyone seemed to have a lovely time.
+“It was a beautiful day and we had a great spread so everyone seemed to have a lovely time.
 I think organising something like this is really worth the effort because we’re busy and it just gave us an opportunity to talk and make our connections stronger.”

 Looking to host your own community event?
 Discover our guides, top tips and tools to Make It Happen in your community.